Built for writers.

 Never instead of them

 Arqo is nothing without the writer.
 That is the whole product.
-A great writing tool can make you faster, keep more of your work in your head at once, and meet you in more of the moments you actually write — the airport, the late-night phone, the back of a notebook.
-But the moment a tool tries to replace the person doing the writing, it has misunderstood the work.
-That is the only relationship between writer and tool we are interested in building.
+A tool can make you faster and meet you in more of the moments you actually write.
+The moment it tries to replace the person doing the writing, it has misunderstood the work.

 There is an army on the other side